dade92/influx-example/README.md

 Then run the entire app (webapp + influxdb) using the script `./run.sh`.
 This will use docker compose to run both the app and the db mounting a docker volume too (for persistent storage on the machine).

+The project contains also a configuration file to point to a cloud influx-db instance.
+In order to configure it, open the file `resources/application-cloud.yml` and change the host url.